 There are plenty of silk shops on Croix-Rousse, by the way, in case you want to get up close and personal.
 Of course, I didn't walk out empty-handed… (Here are some Etsy shops with French silk scarves, if you'd like to buy yourself a present!)

 As I make my way back downwards, I search for one of the most famous traboules.
-Traboules, by the way, are ingenious passageways that connect Croix-Rousse to Lyon below.
+Traboules are ingenious passageways that connect Croix-Rousse to Lyon below.
 Visitors find them intriguing but they originally kept bolts of silk from being spotted and splashed by heavy rains as they were carried from the workshops on the hill to the expensive shops along the riverbanks.
-(Traboules, by the way, aren't the monopoly of Croix-Rousse: you'll find them all over town, and a few of the most visited are in the Old Town of Lyon.)
+(Traboules aren't the monopoly of Croix-Rousse: you'll find them all over town, and a few of the most visited are in the Old Town of Lyon.)

 So I search for the well-known Cour des Voraces.